Los Angeles Motorcycle Accident Attorneys

 Protecting the rights of clients injured in California motorcycle accidents caused by negligence

 Los Angeles has some of the busiest streets in the country.
 While motorcycles are an attractive option to get around more quickly, riders face the dangers of the highway and run the risk of being hit by other vehicles every time they climb on their bikes.
-After a collision, you are going to need help from an experienced attorney if you are entitled to damages.
+After a collision, you are going to need help from an experienced attorney.

 There are countless factors that can lead to a motorcycle accident, including:

-Due to a motorcyclist’s lack of protection in an accident, motorcycle crashes tend to have serious injuries, including:
+Due to a motorcyclist’s lack of protection in an accident, motorcycle crashes tend to result in serious injuries, including:

-- Head injuries such as a skull fracture can occur if the rider was not wearing a helmet, or when the helmet was defective or failed.
+- Head injuries, such as skull fractures, can occur if the rider was not wearing a helmet, or when the helmet was defective or failed.

-- Spinal cord injury which can vary based on level of injury and the severity of the trauma.
-A person might sustain a partial or complete paralysis, which will require home health care, multiple surgeries, and leaves a person vulnerable to infections and respiratory problems.
+- Spinal cord injury, which can vary based on the level of injury and the severity of the trauma.
+A person might sustain a partial or complete paralysis, which will require home health care, multiple surgeries, and leave a person vulnerable to infections and respiratory problems.